All about sample-size calculations for A/B testing: Novel extensions and practical guide: Sample Size for Relative Lift

 First, consider a case of independent data when the unit of randomization and the unit of analysis are both users.
 In order to test a relative lift of 10\%, if the current production of user-based $p_x = 0.6$, it translates to $p_y = (\delta_{rel} +1) p_x = 0.66$, and $p_\mathrm{pool} = (p_x + p_y) / 2 = 0.63$.
 Thus, from \eqref{relSS_bin}, $n_{rel} \approx 1,124$ users are needed for each arm.

-Second, consider a case of correlated data when the randomization unit is user, whereas the analysis unit is session, using the same five users' data in Table \ref{t:deltaSSeg}, the current production session-based $p_x = \sum_i S_i / \sum_i N_i = 0.619$.
+Second, consider a case of correlated data when the randomization unit is user, whereas the analysis unit is session, using the same toy example data in Table \ref{t:deltaSSeg}, the current production session-based $p_x = \sum_i S_i / \sum_i N_i = 0.619$.
 Assuming 5\% relative lift in $H_1$ corresponds to $p_y = 0.65$, and from Section \ref{sec:deltaSSeg}, $h=0.151$.
 Thus, from (\ref{relSS_corrD_bin}), $k_{rel} \approx 2,603$ users are required for each arm.